Home | Blog Index | Blog Archives | Christianity & Faith Essays

 ", last ruptured between 1899 and 1903.
 Since the rest of the subduction zone is known to have earthquake recurrence intervals of 30 to 50 years, the Shumagin Gap is considered a likely location for the next major event in Alaska.

-An "earthquake chase" here would be rather difficult due to the remoteness of the towns and impracticailty of living in this area full-time, so I've placed it last on my list of hypothetical targets.
+An "earthquake expedition" here would be rather difficult due to the remoteness of the towns and impracticailty of living in this area full-time, so I've placed it last on my list of hypothetical targets.

 This web site is made possible by support from CIS Internet.